markowetzlab/PancreaticCancerKRAS/README.md

  # Technical issues :
  inside the code you will find the link to download the data .
-However in somes cases this way doesn't work.
+However in some cases this way doesn't work.
 In this case it's should be necessary to download manually the data.